akareen/Football-Data-Analysis/README.md

 The odds data is organised with the following structure:
 ```
-country_name
-└── league_name
-    └── season
+Country directory
-        └── {country_name}_{league_name}_{season}.csv
+└──
-    └── {country_name}_{league_name}_COMPREHENSIVE.csv
+   └── {country_name}_{league_name}.csv
 ```

+There is also a file called COMPREHENSIVE.csv which contains all of the data for every league.

 All folder names and file names are uppercase and spaces between parts use underscores, spaces within names are replaced with hyphens.
-The COMPREHENSIVE file contains all of the data for that league, the other files are split into seasons.

 The odds data is currently stored in CSV format to keep it lightweight, it will be stored in a database in the future.
 As Selenium GUI scraping requiring human-like automation was required it took roughly 40 hours for the scraping scripts to run.
 In light of that more detailed odds such as Asian Handicap and Over/Under will be added in the future, as it would require a factor of 20 times more scraping time as that data is not on the main page but in each matches link.
 Scraping through requests and reading the JSON data would be much faster, but the sites have been designed to prevent this.